MinishLab/model2vec/README.md

 </details>

 \
 \* WL256, introduced in the [WordLlama](https://github.com/dleemiller/WordLlama/tree/main) package is included for comparison due to its similarities to Model2Vec.
 However, we believe it is heavily overfit to the MTEB dataset since it is trained on datasets used in MTEB itself.
-This can be seen by the fact that the WL256 model performs much worse on the non-MTEB tasks (PEARL and WordSim) than our models.
+This can be seen by the fact that the WL256 model performs much worse on the non-MTEB tasks (PEARL and WordSim) than our models and GLoVe.
 The results shown in the [Classification and Speed Benchmarks](#classification-and-speed-benchmarks) further support this.

 ### Classification and Speed Benchmarks

-In addition to the MTEB evaluation, Model2Vec is evaluated on a number of classification datasets.
-These are used as additional analysis to avoid overfitting to the MTEB dataset and to benchmark the speed of the model.
+In addition to the MTEB evaluation, we evaluate Model2Vec on a number of classification datasets.
+These are used as additional evidence to avoid overfitting to the MTEB dataset and to benchmark the speed of the model.
 The results are shown in the table below.

 | model            |   Average |     sst2 |   imdb |     trec |   ag_news |
 |:-----------------|----------:|---------:|-------:|---------:|----------:|